 Tools that search for known exploits are analogous to debuggers and are employed using a reactive model rather than a proactive one.
-Many exploits deal with interactions: interactions between code statements, interactions between data and control flow, interactions between modules, interactions between your codebase and library routines, and interactions between your code and attack surface modules.
+Many exploits deal with interactions: interactions between code statements, interactions between data and control flow, interactions between modules, interactions between your code and altack surface modules.
 This is why cyclomatic complexity path and subtree analysis is an important complementary technique.
 Being cognizant of paths and subtrees within code is crucial for determining sneak paths, performing impact analysis, and testing to verify control flow integrity.
 It is crucial that both security debuggers and security control flow integrity test tools are included in your arsenal.